 Your health care team can help manage side effects when they know how treatment is affecting you physically and emotionally.
-In early cancer treatment, the treatments sometimes cause more illness or discomfort than the cancer itself.
 Ask your doctor what side effects you should expect and how long they’re likely to last.
 Also, find out which side effects you need to report right away.
-You will need to know how to get in touch with your doctor after regular office hours if needed.
+You’ll need to know how to get in touch with your doctor outside of regular office hours if needed.

 Some people find it hard to be hopeful when their treatment makes them feel bad and look different.
 People with cancer can become frustrated when they do everything right but it doesn’t help, or when treatment must be delayed because their body is unable to handle any more.
 Sometimes changes in your mood are caused by certain medicines, while other times they may be linked to the stress of coping with cancer and treatment.
 It’s normal to have ups and downs during cancer treatment.

 Body changes from cancer treatment can range from hair loss to the loss of a limb.
 These kinds of changes can be hard to handle because others can see them.
 Many people who lose hair choose to wear scarves, wigs, or hats.
 Some people choose artificial limbs (prostheses) and reconstructive surgery after cancer surgery.
 Both short- and long-term solutions like these draw less attention to or help hide a person’s physical differences.